aymeric-dispa/cloudflare-terraform-examples/remote-state/README.md

 # remote-state-example

 ## Purpose
-This repository demonstrates the use of the `terraform_remote_state` data source to enable cross-team collaboration in a Terraform-managed infrastructure.
+This folder demonstrates the use of the `terraform_remote_state` data source to enable cross-team collaboration in a Terraform-managed infrastructure.
 It outlines a strategy where multiple teams, each owning a separate repository and state file, can securely share and reference resources defined in those states.
 This pattern can be used to facilitate cross-team collaboration, and should be used with a remote state backend.

 ## 🛠️ Prerequisites / Tools Used